 Re-use your grey water to reduce your water costs and help the environment.

 And you negate the monthly interest that is added on to monthly payments.

 10. Ditch paper towels

 Opt for reusable cloths instead.
 I have ones like these (love the bright colors!) but you can also buy them super cheap from your local grocery store.

 11. Buy generic

-And dump the premium you have to pay for branded goods.
-Even better if you buy value brands, you can save over 300% on many grocery products this way.
+And dump the premium you have to pay for name brand goods.
+Even better if you shop around and buy value brands, you can save over 300% on many grocery products this way.